bankersfinancialcorp/seedproject/README.md

 1. Use the UML below as the definition for the data you’ll be displaying / updating.
 You do not need to implement all of this but what you do has to match this diagram.
 ![alt tag](http://sourceforge.net/apps/mediawiki/useocl/nfs/project/u/us/useocl/a/a9/Cls-EDP.png)

-2. The front end has to be AngularJS.
+2. The front end has to be **AngularJS**.
 Again, don’t start to sweat if you’ve never even touched it – we’re looking for basic implementation - not high level experience.
-3. Data must be traferred over restful services created with Microsoft’s WebAPI framework.
+3. 3.
+You must create a data interface using **RESTful** services - created with Microsoft’s WebAPI v2 framework.
-4. Data must be accessed via EntityFramework
+4. Data must be accessed via **EntityFramework**
-5. Code must be deposited on GitHub
+5. Code must be deposited on **GitHub**
+6. We need to be able to simply grab your solution from GitHub and run it.

 You do not need to go overboard – you don’t have to add security or logging or 3-D visualizations.
-There requirements are purposefully vague as we aren’t generally concerned with the what, rather the how.
+These requirements are purposefully vague as we aren’t generally concerned with the what, rather the how.
+This should be an approximately 4-8 hour exercise depending on your level of exposure to these technologies.

+When you are done, provide us the link to your GitHub repository.

 Where to Start
 ----------